Ipotrick/Daxa/wiki/Tutorial.md

 To use a raster pipeline we need a renderpass.
 Within a renderpass the user can bind pipelines and issue draw calls.

-Setting up a renderpass in daxa is very simple, there is a command to begin a renderpass and one command to end it.
+Setting up a renderpass in Daxa is very simple, there is a command to begin a renderpass and one command to end it.

 Renderpasses can clear the screen as a load operation, this means we do not need the manual clear anymore.